 Working with Artificial Intelligence

-- submitting Work produced (or partially produced) by generative artificial intelligence as your own Work;
+- Submitting work produced (or partially produced) by generative AI as your own.

-- using information generated by artificial intelligence without appropriate acknowledgement or attribution
+- Using information generated by AI without proper acknowledgment or attribution.

-- the use of digital tools to disguise plagiarism, collusion, copying, contract cheating or any other behaviours of Academic Misconduct.
+- Using digital tools to disguise plagiarism, collusion, copying, contract cheating, or other forms of academic misconduct.

 How to Use AI Responsibly